Brainchip-Inc/akida_examples/doc/user_guide/quantizeml.rst

 quantize CLI
 ~~~~~~~~~~~~

-Quantizing a model through the CLI uses almost the same arguments as the programing interface but
+Quantizing a model through the CLI uses almost the same arguments as the programming interface but
 the quantization parameters are split into the parameters: input weight quantization with "-i",
 weight bitwidth with "-w" and activation bitwidth with the "-a" options.